eslint/archive-website/docs/user-guide/getting-started.md

 * `"warn"` or `1` - turn the rule on as a warning (doesn't affect exit code)
 * `"error"` or `2` - turn the rule on as an error (exit code will be 1)

+Any extra values after the first are rule options.
+Each rule has its own set of options; some rules have no options besides the error level.

 The three error levels allow you fine-grained control over how ESLint applies rules (for more configuration options and details, see the [configuration docs](configuring)).

-Your `.eslintrc` configuration file will also include the line:
+Your `.eslintrc.*` configuration file will also include the line:

 ```json
     "extends": "eslint:recommended"